 Course DescriptionExplores relations and functions graphically, numerically, symbolically, and verbally.
 Examines exponential, logarithmic, polynomial, and rational functions.
 Investigates applications from a variety of perspectives.
 Graphing calculator required.
 TI-89 Titanium or Casio Classpad 330 recommended.
+Prerequisites: MTH 95, RD 115, and WR 115, or equivalent placement.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion students should be able to: